build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 }
 ```

-Before we can test that everything is working, we need to cover Terraform Worspaces, and how we will be using them.
+Before we can test that everything is working, we need to cover Terraform Workspaces, and how we will be using them.

 ### Workspace configuration